 Train the Trainer

-The second phase of the Digital Unions ‘Train the Trainer’ courses will take place from October 2015 to March 2016.
 The ‘Train the Trainer’ courses have been refreshed and will be delivered to workers who already have digital skills.
 This will enable them to assist colleagues in the workplace with their basic online skills but more importantly provide them with the opportunity to improve their own training practices.
 The ‘Train the Trainer’ courses are aimed at Union Learning Reps, but other Union Reps and members with an interest in developing their training skills may also participate.

 For further information contact: